 In the early 2000s, digital tools emerged to support high-volume card collections.
 As capabilities matured, they expanded into secured assets, where tools like loan mod engines and digital communication strategies helped navigate the mortgage crisis.
 By the 2010s, compliance became a driving force, requiring smarter risk controls alongside innovation.

-Today’s environment demands multichannel outreach, intelligent automation, and adaptable platforms—and those who laid the foundation are better equipped to deliver.
+Today’s environment demands multichannel outreach, intelligent automation, and adaptable platforms—and those who laid the foundation for this feature functionality are better equipped to deliver.

 Consumers expect instant, secure, and frictionless self-service options that empower them to manage their finances.
 But not all self-service capabilities provide a great customer experience.